 3.1 – Select Distribution:this will required internet connection on your system to download ISO directly.

 3.2 – Use Diskimage:In this option, you must have downloaded ISO to your local drive.
 Select ISO.

-Attach USB Flash drive to your system and select USB drive under Drive dropdown box.
+Attach a USB Flash drive to your system and select a USB drive under the Drive dropdown box.

 Now click OK.
 You will see progress like below.
-If you have selected distribution, then #1 download will take more time to download ISO, but if selected Diskimage from local system then step #1 will be simply done and step #2 will start.
+If you have selected distribution, then #1 download will take more time to download ISO, but if selected Diskimage from the local system then steps #1 will be simply done and step #2 will start.

 After completing the installation, you will get screen like below.
 Do not click reboot until you need it and simply click on Exit.

 Step 4 – Boot System Using This USB

 At this step your bootable USB flash drive is ready to boot systems.
 Attach USB to the new system you need to install Linux and boot it from a USB flash drive.